EU regulators seek to close car emissions testing loopholes

 A policy document published last year said “real-world” NOX emissions were roughly five times the EU limit, adding that had a major impact on pollution and generated “negative publicity and reputational damage for vehicle manufacturers”.

 Under the testing regime from Sept.
-1, diesel models, which have been particularly blamed for NOX emissions, should emit no more than 0.08 gram (80 milligrams) of NOX per kilometer.
+1, diesel models, which have been particularly blamed for NOX emissions, should emit no more than 0.08 gram (80 milligrams) of NOX per kilometre.

 Environmental groups, independent researchers and the Commission say even in the new regime, loopholes mean such emissions will be higher.